Last Revised: 2011-09-01

 SECTION 2.
 Mission Statement

-- Establish and support a viable equipment management partnership for the Western region states and coordinate with other existing partnerships working with the AASHTO Equipment Management Technical Services Program (EMTSP).
+- Establish and support a viable equipment management partnership for the Western region states and coordinate with other existing partnerships working with The American Association of State Highway and Transportation Officials (AASHTO), Equipment Management Technical Services Program (EMTSP).

 - Promote and support the benefits of fleet management best practices.